uw-dims/tsk4j/README.md

-The Maven artifacts built here themselves depend on the following existing Maven artifacts which are not (yet) available on a public Maven repo (like Maven Central):
+The Maven artifacts built here themselves depend on the following existing Maven artifacts which are not (yet) available on a public Maven repository (like Maven Central):

 * edu.uw.apl.commons:native-lib-loader:jar:2.1.0

+* edu.uw.apl.commons:shell-base:jar:1.0

-The source for this Maven artifact is available on (github)[https://github.com/uw-dims/java-native-loader].
-But to save the TSK4J user the chore of building the dependency, we are bundling these artifacts in a 'project-local Maven repo' at ./repository.
-The poms refer to this repo to resolve the build dependencies.
-The local repo looks like this:
+The source for the first Maven artifact is available on (github)[https://github.com/uw-dims/java-native-loader].
+But to save the TSK4J user the chore of building and installing the dependencies, we are bundling these artifacts in a 'project-local Maven repo' at ./repository.
+The relevant poms refer to this repo to resolve the artifact dependencies.
+The project-local repo looks like this:

 ```
 $ cd /path/to/tsk4j